Guided Walks Scotland

 Are your Scotland walking holidays guided?

-Yes, all Scotland holidays are led by an experienced guide who knows the routes, local conditions and safety considerations.
-Your guide will navigate, manage the pace and support the group throughout the trip.
+Yes, all trips are guided.
+Your guide knows the routes, local conditions and safety needs.
+They will lead the way, set the pace and support the group throughout.

 What should I pack for a Scotland walking holiday?

-What is the best time of year for walking holidays in Scotland?
+When is the best time to go walking in Scotland?

-The main walking season in Scotland runs from late spring through to early autumn.
-May, June and September are often particularly popular because the weather can be more settled and the trails quieter.
-Summer offers long daylight hours, making it a great time to enjoy Scotland’s mountains, glens and coastal landscapes.
+The main season runs from late spring to early autumn.
+May, June and September are often popular.
+The weather can be more settled and the paths quieter.
+In summer, long daylight hours give you more time to enjoy each walk.